AnthonyRansom/stocks-analysis/README.md

 ### Execution Time Comparison
 Looking at the execution time of the analysis between analysing the original code compared to the refactored code shows about an 85% reduction in processing time for both years.
-For this dataset the processing time is still below one second but the more efficient refactored code would make a large difference in larger datasets.
+The processing time for this dataset is still below one second but the more efficient refactored code would make a large difference in larger datasets.

 ![2017 Original Code Runtime](/Resources/VBA_Challenge_2017_Orig.PNG) ![2017 Refactored Code Runtime](/Resources/VBA_Challenge_2017.PNG)

 ![2018 Original Code Runtime](/Resources/VBA_Challenge_2018_Orig.PNG) ![2018 Refactored Code Runtime](/Resources/VBA_Challenge_2018.PNG)

 The Reason for the improvement after refactoring the code is a result of changing the for loop to only go through the dataset once instead of going through the dataset for each stock ticker.
 Comparing the [original for loop](/Resources/VBA_Challenge_Original_forloop.PNG) to the [refactored for loop](/Resources/VBA_Challenge_Refactored_forloop.PNG) it can be noted not only is the code shorter but there is no longer a nested for loop, instead conditional if statements are used on each row of the dataset in the refactored code to analyse the data for each row of the dataset.

 The original code shows a nested for loop looping through the entire dataset for all 11 stock tickers.